CSCfi/kielipankki-nlf-harvester/docs/README.md

 ### Listings

 Listings of added and deleted files are maintained for each version.
-On Puhti, these are available under `/scratch/project_2006633/nlf-harvester/zip/listings`.
+On Roihu, these are available under `/scratch/project_2006633/nlf-harvester/zip/listings`.
 Each time an update makes a modification to the zip files, a subdirectory for that date is created, eg. `/scratch/project_2006633/nlf-harvester/zip/listings/2025-08-11`.
 There, one or more of the following files will be generated:

 * `added_bindings.txt`: list of binding IDs that were added
 * `deleted_bindings.txt`: list of binding IDs that were deleted